Walecks1/hbv-genomic-surveillance/README.md

 ## Overview

-This project develops a reproducible bioinformatics workflow for whole-genome hepatitis B virus (HBV) sequencing data.
+This project is my attempt to develop a documented reproducible bioinformatics workflow for whole-genome hepatitis B virus (HBV) sequencing data.
+It can be adapted to other similar pathogens

 The workflow will progress from raw sequencing reads through: